ducin/ducin.dev/posts/angular-query-core-concepts.md

   queryKey: ['posts', 'list']
 })
 ```
-only the *list* entries will be affacted.
+only the *list* entries will be affected.
 However, when invalidating posts:
 ```ts
 queryClient.invalidateQueries({
   queryKey: ['posts']